gtournie/multiple-sources-uploader/README.md

 | clientID    | Instagram authentication [clientID](https://www.instagram.com/developer/authentication/) |
 | itemsToLoad | Number of photos to load on each request.
 Default: 24                                    |

-> Note: To deactivate a social media, set his options to null.
+> Note: To deactivate a social media, set its options to null.

 ### Example (with amazon s3 upload)